Jasmine is an online writer to enjoys writing about travel, art, inspirational quotations, health, and parenting issues.

 - Language skills are presented orally and then in written form as they are learnt more effectively that way.

 - The meanings of words are learnt only in a linguistic and cultural context.

-- There is strong emphasis on oral practice, thereby this form of teaching still attracts the interest of many practically oriented classroom teachers.
+- There is a strong emphasis on oral practice, thereby this form of teaching still attracts the interest of many practically-oriented classroom teachers.

 The view of this method was called into question by Noam Chomsky, who in 1957 showed that the structural and behavioristic approaches to language teaching were not right.
 He claimed that fundamental defining features of a language such as creativity and uniqueness of individual sentences were neglected by their application.
 He also believed that a learner must have an innate predisposition for a certain kind of linguistic competence.

 Although I am MA student it is the first time to hear about this classification , quite thankful for this brief and useful explanation.